kumahq/kuma/UPGRADE.md

 If such a section does not exist, the upgrade you want to perform does not have any particular instructions.

+## Upgrade to `2.9.x`

+## Improvements in Transparent Proxy

+### Introduction of `--iptables-logs` Flag and `traffic.kuma.io/iptables-logs` Annotation

+We have introduced a new feature that enables logging for iptables rules, providing detailed insights into packets that match iptables rules.
+This feature is controlled through a new command-line flag and Kubernetes annotation.

+#### New Command-line Flag:

+- `--iptables-logs`: Enabling this flag will activate iptables logging.
+This logs details about matching packets, including IP/IPv6 headers, which can be accessed via `dmesg` or syslog.
+This feature is particularly useful for debugging and obtaining detailed information on the traffic being processed by iptables.

+#### New Kubernetes Annotation:

+- `traffic.kuma.io/iptables-logs`: This annotation can be applied to your Kubernetes deployments to enable iptables logging for specific pods or workloads.
+This allows for a granular control over logging, enabling it only where necessary.

+### Considerations:

+- **Performance Impact**: Enabling iptables logging may introduce a performance overhead, as every matching packet will be logged.
+It is recommended to enable this feature only in environments where detailed packet logging is necessary for debugging or monitoring.
+- **Log Volume**: Depending on the traffic volume and the rules defined, enabling this feature could generate a large volume of log data.
+Ensure your logging infrastructure can handle the increased volume.

+### Recommended Action:
+- **Testing**: Before enabling this feature in a production environment, it is recommended to test it in a staging or development environment to assess the impact on performance and log volume.
+- **Monitoring**: Once enabled, monitor the performance of the system as well as the size and growth rate of log files to avoid potential issues with disk space or system resources.

 ## Upgrade to `2.8.x`

 ### MeshFaultInjection responseBandwidth.limit